 1. Everyone wants to get their vehicle as ahead as possible in the queue

-2. Nobody has any idea about how the other vehicles are placed on the road and what is the best that they can do to ensure smooth flow on the road (provided someone has the intention of greater good)
+2. Nobody has any idea about how the other vehicles are placed on the road and what is the best that they can do to ensure smooth flow on the road (provided someone has the intention of the greater good)

-An added factor is the absence of a Traffic controller who sometimes even if present has no idea on how to disperse the vehicles and ensure a smooth flow.
+An added factor is the absence of a traffic controller who sometimes even if present has no idea on how to disperse the vehicles and ensure a smooth flow.
 Road rage when vehicles hit or brush against each other is most common in traffic jams.
 These quarrels form intermediate blockades, which may further block any movement of vehicles behind them.

 Now for the traffic jam to get resolved three things would be necessary:

 Apps like Google Now indicates or forewarns us from entering traffic-prone zones so that we can choose an alternative route or even postpone our trip.
 Similarly, a system is needed in organizations to forewarn firms from committing to project deadlines to customers when they are already working on more projects than can be executed in that time frame.
 If they do they will eventually fail to deliver and lose money in the form of penalties.

 A system of WIP control serves this purpose.
 Projects beyond the WIP limit are frozen and any further project is taken only when a project from the existing WIP is completely flushed out.
 Based on this WIP information the management can take decisions on whether to commit to a project or not.
 Obviously, they may lose out on some projects but that’s the only way to come out of the traffic or the chaotic situation they are in.